 70 meters wide, the Champs-Elysées run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe, the monumental arch built on the order of French Emperor Napoleon in 1806.
 The Champs-Elysées were commissioned in 1667 by Louis XIV, the Sun King who also commissioned Versailles Palace, to extend the perspective of the Louvre, his first royal palace.

 The Champs-Élysées were originally marshy and uninhabited land.
 Marie de Médicis commissionned a long alley lined with elms and lime trees beyond the Tuileries Palace, along the Seine: the Cours la Reine was opened in 1615.
 Around 1670, André Le Nôtre, gardener to Louis XIV, was responsible for continuing to develop these lands.
-It traced in the axis of the central pavilion of the Tuileries Palace, from the current Place de la Concorde to the current Rondpoint des Champs-Élysées, towards the current Place de l'Étoile - a beautiful avenue bordered by land with alleyways of elm trees and grass carpets.
+He traced in the axis of the central pavilion of the Tuileries Palace, from the current Place de la Concorde to the current Rondpoint des Champs-Élysées, a beautiful avenue bordered by land with alleyways of elm trees and grass carpets.

 The current name of the "Champs-Élysées" appeared in 1694 but was not definitively fixed until 1709 as evidenced by the royal accounts.
 This name was chosen after the mythological term "Champs-Elysées" (equivalent of paradise) probably to take the opposite view from the marshy origins of the avenue.